sgwilym/talking-text/README.md

 `null` by default.

-### callback
+### callback(t)

 `callback` allows you to supply a function that is fired after the text has finished typing out.
+The optional argument `t` returns the entire text content of the element that was just typed out.

 `null` by default.